shanemcfarthing/Barren-Plateaus-and-entanglement-structures-in-QML/README.md

     matplotlib

     numpy

+    itertools

+    timeit

+    pandas

  Breakdown of Files:

-    Project.py - contains the main program of the project and is the file that should be run.

-    AlteredSPSA.py - contains a subclass of the SPSA optimizer.
-The functionality is the same as SPSA, with the one change being that the minimize method tracks and returns the gradients and loss values computed at each iteration.

-    Plot.py - contains two functions for plotting the results on graphs
+    Barren Plateaus in Quantum Machine Learning.ipynb -  This is the jupyter notebook containing the project and project code

+    AlteredADAM.py - This python file contains a version of the Adam optimizer, using the Qiskit implementation, but with the added functionality of tracking and returning the gradients which are calculated at each training iteration.
+This file also contains the TrackingResult class, instances of which hold all of the relevant information and results for each quantum circuit that is run.

-    PlottingDataResults.py - contains the code to process and plot the results of the main program using the methods from Plot.py
+    Datasets - This folder contains the datasets.txt file, which is holds the pickled dictionary of datasets used in the project.

-    Tracking.py - contains the TrackingResult class, as well as the methods for generating new datasets as well as creating and training the VQC's.
+    Parameters - Within its subfolders are contained the adam_params.csv files for each circuit that is run.
+These files hold the parameters which are generated and used at each iteration of the optimization process for the variational quantum circuits.

+    Results - Within its subfolders are the text files which contain the pickled TrackingResult objects for each trained VQC.